golioth/developer-training/website/docs/zephyr-training/03_LED/add-led-devicetree.md

 1. Build the example

-    * Make sure the terminal at the bottom of the VScode window is in the `~/zephyr-training/app` folder
+    * Make sure the terminal at the bottom of the VS Code window is in the `~/zephyr-training/app` folder
     * Run the following code to build the `03_LED` app